 Clinical trials may offer access to newer treatments, including emerging immunotherapies or drug combinations.
 Treatment decisions are made collaboratively, based on medical needs, overall health, and personal goals.

-Living with Stage 4 mesothelioma may affect many areas of life, including physical health, emotional well-being, relationships, and daily routines.
+Living with stage 4 mesothelioma may affect many areas of life, including physical health, emotional well-being, relationships, and daily routines.
 As symptoms change over time, patients may need increasing levels of support, both medically and practically.

-Many people find it helpful to work with a coordinated care team that includes oncologists, palliative care specialists, nurses, social workers, and mental health professionals.
+Many people find it helpful to work with a coordinated mesothelioma care team that includes oncologists, palliative care specialists, nurses, social workers, and mental health professionals.
 This team-based approach can help address pain, breathing issues, fatigue, and emotional stress more effectively.

 Support services can also help with practical concerns, such as transportation to appointments, managing medications, and navigating insurance or disability benefits.
 Patient advocacy organizations and community resources may provide additional guidance and connection.